Economy of Haiti: Economic history

 According to a 2014 study, the Haitian economy stagnated due to a combination of weak state power and adverse international relations.
 The authors write:

 For the newborn 'Negro republic', it was hard to become recognised as a sovereign nation state, it was difficult to form strategic alliances, to get access to foreign loans, and to safeguard trade interests, and it was overloaded with debt under threat of external violence (the French indemnity).
 Self-chosen isolation, for instance by prohibiting foreign landownership, further reduced the choice set of successive Haitian administrations.
 When opportunities for export-led growth opened up in the late 19th century, the odds were stacked against Haiti.

 The United States invaded and occupied Haiti from 1915 to 1934.

+In 1957 François "Papa Doc" Duvalier won the Haitian presidential election.
+His tenure brought extreme economic damage, with more than half of the government budget drained away from productive spending onto the Presidential Guard and Tonton Macoutes militia.
+A government account known as the Régie du Tabac collected revenue from the governmental tobacco monopoly, revenue from taxes on cotton and sugar, alongside fees for import licenses, government franchises and state authorized monopolies on the sale of cement, matches, flour and automobiles, monopolies that were granted to private businessmen in return for kickbacks.
+In total, the Regie du Tabac was estimated to have provided Duvalier with $10 million per annum.

 In the aftermath of the 1994 restoration of constitutional governance, Haitian officials have indicated their commitment to economic reform through the implementation of sound fiscal and monetary policies and the enactment of legislation mandating the modernization of state-owned enterprises.
 A council to guide the modernization program (CMEP) was established and a timetable was drawn up to modernize nine key parastatals.
 Although the state-owned flour-mill and cement plants have been transferred to private owners, progress on the other seven parastatals has stalled.
 The modernization of Haiti's state-enterprises remains a controversial political issue in Haiti.

 Under President René Préval (1996–2001, 2006 – 14 May 2011), the country's economic agenda included trade and tariff liberalization, measures to control government expenditure and increase tax revenues, civil-service downsizing, financial-sector reform, the privatization of state-owned enterprises, and the provision of private sector management contracts, or joint public-private investment.
 Structural adjustment agreements with the International Monetary Fund, World Bank, Inter-American Development Bank, and other international financial institutions aiming at creating necessary conditions for private sector growth, have proved only partly successful.

 Comparative social and economic indicators show Haiti falling behind other low-income developing countries (particularly in the Western hemisphere) since the 1980s.
 Haiti's economic stagnation results from earlier inappropriate economic policies, political instability, a shortage of good arable land, environmental deterioration, continued use of traditional technologies, under-capitalization and lack of public investment in human resources, migration of large portions of the skilled population, and a weak national savings rate.